Getting started with developing ffx subtools

 What files

 Once you've decided where your tool is going to go, create the source files.
-Unlike the legacy plugin system, subtools aren't required to be broken out into three separate rust libraries.
-Still, best practices are to have your tool's code broken out into a library that implements things and a main.rs that simply calls into that library.
+Best practices is to have your tool's code broken out into a library that implements things and a main.rs that simply calls into that library.

 The following file set would be a normal starting point: